CatherineLuquire/leaflet-challenge/README.md

 4. Link Leaflet js script and d3 script into index body for javascript and leaflet functionality.
 5. Reference static/js/logic.js in index body to connect to javascript file.
 6. Reference static/js/config.js in index of body to call and safely store Mapbox API key.
+7. Update API key to working key for usage.

 Usage:
 1. Overlay Features: select map option to change display map.
 Select Earthquakes and/or Faultlines features to visualize earthquake and tectonic plate data.